tidalcycles/tidal-midi/README.md

 ## Boot tidal-midi

-Make sure you're currently working in a file with a `.tidal` extension in your editor.
+Make sure you're currently working in a file with a `.tidal` extension in your editor (it could be the same file from the device list step above).
 Then type these three lines of bootup code:

 ```haskell
 import Sound.Tidal.MIDI.Context